GregSchiemer/SatGam/README.md

 ## Player instructions

-The Satellite Gamelan app has an animated sequence of states where 25 coloured keys appear and disappear at various times during the performance.
+The app has an animated sequence of states where 25 coloured keys appear and disappear at various times during the performance.

-- the sequence starts when the lead player taps the digital clock readout
+- the sequence starts when the lead player taps the clock

 - all players start a note by tapping a key as it appears